2025 Bold Text Guide to MAP Pricing Graphic

 What's the Difference Between MAP and MSRP?

-Most consumers are familiar with Manufacturers Suggested Retail Price, more commonly known as MSRP.
-What does MSRP do?
-It is an arbitrary price set by the brand owner that does two things: First, the MSRP conveys a perception of value.
-High quality, luxury brands generally have higher MSRPs when compared to similar products.
+MSRP (Manufacturer's Suggested Retail Price) is a pricing benchmark that conveys perceived value and potential profit for retailers.
+Luxury brands generally have higher MSRPs when compared to similar products.
 Think of the different MSRPs for watch brands, women’s handbags, or automobiles.
 The higher the retail pricing, the greater the perceived value.
 You wouldn’t expect to buy a Rolex watch for the same price as a Timex, right?

 MSRPs are also intended to show retailers how much money they can make when selling a product.
 Since the wholesale cost (the price a retailer pays for a product) is a set price, an MSRP gives a profit target.
 Retailers can, of course, sell products for more than the MSRP but it sets a baseline profit, even if not always met.